pwaidelich/eca_energyfinance_submission_v2/README.md

 # Quantifying the shift of public export finance from fossil fuels to renewable energy
 Code and data for Censkowsky et al. (2024).
 If you have questions about the code or find any errors/bugs, please contact Paul Waidelich (paul.waidelich[at]gess.ethz.ch, corresponding author).

-*Please note that the preliminary version of this repository serves only to ensure maximum transparency regarding our methodology during the review process.
-Upon acceptance, all scripts and non-proprietary data will be made available in a permanent Zenodo repository.*

 ## Organization of the overall project repository
 The repository is organized in accordance to the Code and Software Submission Checklist provided by Nature Research.
 It features the following elements:
- 1. Information of system requirements
+ 1. Information on system requirements
  2. A brief installation guide
  3. A demo
  4. Instructions for use
  5. Description of scripts in the repository

-## (1) Information of system requirements
+## (1) Information on system requirements
 The scripts can be executed on an ordinary computer and require neither substantial computational resources nor parallel processing.
 Runtime is a few minutes.
 No non-standard software is required.

 For do-Files, we used Stata version 17 and tested that do-Files also run smoothly for Stata version 16.